-Through outreach, partnerships already in place may be enhanced and new partnerships with community-based service providers and members of the community (e.g., Aboriginal Elders) may also be created.
+Through outreach, existing partnerships already in place may be enhanced and new partnerships with community-based service providers and members of the community (e.g., Aboriginal Elders, Senators, Knowledge Keepers) may also be created.
 Community-based service providers are resources that boards can use to deliver prevention or intervention programs.
 Protocols are effective ways of establishing linkages between boards and community-based service providers and of formalizing the relationship between them.
 These partnerships must respect all applicable collective agreements.